PatrycjaDanilczuk/SQL-and-Databases-ETL-examples/README.md

 # SQL and Databases ETL examples
 ## Project overview
 This project refers to creating SQL queries to solve specific business questions, based on Adventureworks 2005 database hosted in BigQuery project.

+## About the database
+AdwentureWorks is a sample database provided by Microsoft to demonstrate the features and capabilities of SQL Server.
+The AdventureWorks database includes various tables, views, and stored procedures to represent a fictional company's operations, focusing on manufacturing, sales, purchasing, and other business processes.
+It provides a realistic dataset for learning and practicing SQL queries, database design, and other database-related tasks.

-The schema of the Adventureworks 2005 database can be accessed [here]( https://i0.wp.com/improveandrepeat.com/wp-content/uploads/2018/12/AdvWorksOLTPSchemaVisio.png?ssl=1)
+The schema of AdwentureWorks 2005 database can be accessed [here]( https://drive.google.com/file/d/1-Qsnn3bg0_PYgY5kKJOUDG8xdKLvOLPK/view)

 ## Tasks
 ### Task 1.1.
 Customers overview